When is a permit required?

 Upcoming Plumbing Certificate of Competency Exam Dates:

-Due to the uncertainties related to COVID-19, an exact time and location have yet to be determined.
+Exact time and location have yet to be determined.
 You will be notified with additional details prior to exam dates.